Nemo64/environment/README.md

 It does that by providing apis to define common config files.
 It is also highly extendable so you can add your own configurations for what your needs are.

+## start a new project

+- `mkdir your_project_folder && cd your_project_folder`
+- `composer init -n`
+- `composer require --dev nemo64/environment`

+Now control your environment using `make`.
+To see what you can do run `make help`.
+Basically you want to run `make start` to start your local server and `make stop` to stop it.
+Your webserver is by default available under `localhost:80`.

 ## how it works

 Other than most scaffold projects, this is a composer plugin and aims to not only create your base files but also to update them.